The Top Things to Do and See in Mabira Forest

 Mabira Rainforest has 200 kinds of species of trees.
-At times you come across patches of grasslands, and in the valleys of Mabira Rainforest, you will come across various papyrus swamps.
+At times you come across patches of grasslands.
+In the valleys of the Mabira Rainforest, you will see various papyrus swamps.
 There are streams and a peaceful waterfall.

 Mabira Forest’s accessibility from Kampala makes it the perfect place for a day in an African Rainforest.
-When it comes to birding, this small forest is home to more than 300 species of mostly forest birds.
-With an extensive network of trails, Mabira Forest can easily be explored, especially accompanied by a guide.
-The mammals, the birds, plants and trees, and even the butterflies, medicinal plants that are found here in the rainforest of Mabira.
+When it comes to birding, this small Forest is home to more than 300 species of forest birds.
+Mabira Forest can easily be explored with an extensive network of trails, especially accompanied by a guide.
+The mammals, the birds, plants and trees, and even the butterflies, medicinal plants found here in the Rainforest of Mabira.

-Mabira Forest is home to bush-pigs, blue duikers, red-tailed monkeys, grey-cheeked mangabeys ( a smaller species of mangabeys has been discovered here).
+Mabira Forest is home to bush pigs, blue duikers, red-tailed monkeys, and grey-cheeked mangabeys ( a smaller species of mangabeys has been discovered here).
 There is also the occasional leopard you will most likely not see here.